-The way fish live with body temperature the same as their surroundings have a few important consequences for fishes.
+How fish live with body temperature the same as their surroundings have a few essential consequences for fishes.

 The temperature in many places can vary throughout the seasons of the year.
 Small freshwater fish may live in almost freezing water in winter but at a higher temperature during summer.

 However, in summer, the fish would be much more active.
 With plenty of food around, the fish will start to grow.
-With the internal organs functioning at their best, the fishes will become more active.
+The fishes will become more active with the internal organs functioning at their best.

 Where Do Fish Live When Water Freezes?

 This is the main reason that fish can survive in water during long periods of frost.
-By reducing their metabolism to a low level, then the fishes can survive in the unfrozen water.
+By reducing their metabolism to a low level, fish can survive in unfrozen water.

-In ponds or shallow streams, fish have a harder time surviving as there is not enough unfrozen water to live in.
-Water that has a large amount of plant growth can also be harmful to fish in winter.
+In ponds or shallow streams, fish have a more challenging time surviving as there is not enough unfrozen water to live in.
+Water with a large amount of plant growth can also harm fish in winter.

-If there are too many fish in the water, and there is not enough oxygen for them to survive due to the amount of carbon dioxide, many may die.
+If too many fish are in the water, and there is not enough oxygen for them to survive due to the amount of carbon dioxide, many may die.

 Although fishes in ponds can only escape to the deep water below, most wild fish migrate in winter to deeper, warmer waters.